 In order to be able to run alpha releases, your FB2500 must be enabled to run alpha software - this is done by changing the entry in the FireBrick capabilities database (hosted on FireBrick company servers) for your specific FB2500, as identified by the unit's Serial Number.
 Normally your FB2500 will be running factory or possibly beta software, with alpha software only used under advice and guidance of support personnel while investigating/fixing possible bugs or performance issues.
-You can see whether your FB2500 is able to run alpha releases by viewing the main Status page (click the Status main menu-item), and look for the row labelled "Allowed" - if the text shows "Alpha builds (for testing)" then your FB2500 can run alpha releases.
+You can see whether your FB2500 is able to run alpha releases by viewing the System/Unit Info page, and look for the row labelled "Allowed" - if the text shows "Alpha builds (for testing)" then your FB2500 can run alpha releases.